-Pros: Zoho provides solid email marketing and automation features.
+Zoho provides solid email marketing and other marketing automation features.
 A paid plan also comes with access to a form builder app, making it easier to manage daily work.
 Another plus is Zoho’s comprehensive reporting that allows you to do a deep dive into your data.

 Sendinblue comes with a CRM Shopify integration, integrations to other popular ecommerce platforms, and support with a broad range of business and marketing tools like Stripe, SumoMe, and Facebook Ads.

-Pros: Sendinblue’s competitive pricing makes it lucrative compared to other CRMs on the market.
-It shines when it comes to solid email automation and SMS marketing, with the ability to trigger campaign actions based on your merchants’ email and website engagement behavior.
+Sendinblue’s competitive pricing makes it lucrative compared to other CRMs on the market.
+It shines when it comes to solid email marketing and SMS marketing, with the ability to trigger campaign actions based on your merchants’ email and website engagement behavior.

 Another plus is that Zendesk Sell has collaboration tools to keep remote and onsite workers connected, regardless of geography.

-Cons: When it comes to any CRM, there’s always a bit of a learning curve in the beginning.
+When it comes to any CRM, there’s always a bit of a learning curve in the beginning.
 As you add more advanced features, the price goes up significantly.
-Zendesk Sell also comes with no built-in marketing tool.
+Zendesk Sell also comes with no built-in marketing tools.

-Part of what makes a good CRM effective is its ability to help you work more efficiently through integrations.
+Part of what makes a good CRM effective is its ability to help you work more efficiently within its Shopify integration.

-All the CRMs mentioned in this post work well with Shopify but not many have native integrations with other popular ecommerce tools.
+All the CRMs mentioned in this post work well with your Shopify store but few have native integrations with any ecommerce platform.
 This means your CRM data won’t be as accurate as your business needs.